cuongvu3009/Kesko-exercise/README.md

 Clone the repo into your all local machine

 - In each folder, run `npm install` to add all the independencies.
 Check other scripts in the package.json files.
+- In each folder, run `npm run dev` to start
 - In server folder, create .env file with the key-pair values
   - DATABASE*URL \_MongoDB database*
   - NODE_ENV \_development state